MarcoGos/davis_vantage/README.md

 [^1]: If Wind Gust doesn't show a value or "Unknown" make sure the Davis time is set correctly.
 You can check this by using action "Davis Vantage: Get Davis Time" and, if necessary, correct it by using action "Davis Vantage: Set Davis Time".

 [^2]: The Archive Interval value can be set by action "Set Archive Period"

+[^3]: Using WeatherLinkIP combined with sending information to weatherlink.com, may cause problems.
+It is recommended to disable sending information to weatherlink.com for best results.

 [commits-shield]: https://img.shields.io/github/commit-activity/y/MarcoGos/davis_vantage.svg?style=for-the-badge
 [commits]: https://github.com/MarcoGos/davis_vantage/commits/main